BlueDuangkaew/PersonalNutrtionApp/codingStandards.md

 Docstrings must start with a one-line summary explaining of what the component does.
 One blank line must come after the summary.

-For class, methods, and functions docstrings start the line after name is declared.
+Docstrings must be the first line within the documented code component.
+For classes, methods, and functions this means docstrings start the line after name is declared.

 #### Function and Methods Docstrings

 Must contain and explain the following in order, unless the function/method doesn't contain them:
 1. Summary
 2. Arguments